-Petrochemical and black oil products inland tank barge utilization levels remained strong during the 2012 first quarter, in the low to mid 90% range.
+Petrochemical and black oil products inland tank barge utilization levels remained strong during the 2012 first six months in the 90% to 95% range.
 While the United States economy remains sluggish, with consistently high unemployment levels and weak consumer confidence, the United States petrochemical industry continues to see strong production levels for both domestic consumption and exports.
 Low priced domestic natural gas, a basic feedstock for the United States petrochemical industry, provides the industry with a competitive advantage against foreign petrochemical producers.
-As a result, United States petrochemical production improved during 2011 and has remained strong during the 2012 first quarter, thereby producing increased marine transportation volumes for basic petrochemicals to both domestic consumers and terminals for export destinations.
-The black oil products market also continued to improve during 2011 and the 2012 first quarter, primarily due to a continued stable United States refinery utilization level aided by the export of diesel fuel and heavy fuel oil, and demand for the transportation of crude oil from shale formations in South Texas, as well as the movement of Canadian crude oil from the Midwest to the Gulf Coast.
-The coastal liquid trade moving primarily refined products is more reflective of the weaker United States economy with volumes well below the peak reached in 2007.
+As a result, United States petrochemical production improved during 2011 and has remained strong during the 2012 first half, thereby producing increased marine transportation volumes for basic petrochemicals to both domestic consumers and terminals for foreign destinations.
+The black oil products market also continued to improve during 2011 and the 2012 first half, primarily due to a continued stable United States refinery utilization level aided by the export of diesel fuel and heavy fuel oil, and demand for the transportation of crude oil from shale formations in South Texas, as well as the movement of Canadian crude oil from the Midwest to the Gulf Coast.
+The coastal tank barge trade moving primarily refined products is more reflective of the weaker United States economy with volumes well below the peak reached in 2007.